New York may ban concealed guns in many places, including Times Square

 By Jonathan Allen

-NEW YORK, July 1 (Reuters) - New York lawmakers began voting on Friday on revamped gun laws that would ban guns from a long list of "sensitive places," including Times Square, after the U.S. Supreme Court said the state's restrictive gun-license rules were unconstitutional.
+NEW YORK, July 1 (Reuters) - New York lawmakers began revamping gun laws on Friday that would ban guns from a long list of "sensitive places," including Times Square, after the U.S. Supreme Court said the state's restrictive gun-license rules were unconstitutional.

 The emergency legislative session began on Thursday, a week after the Supreme Court's conservative majority ruled for the first time that the U.S. Constitution grants an individual right to carry weapons in public for self-defense.